Talent Development and Engagement

 Individual development plans – we work with our employees to align their aspirations with business needs.
 Through these plans, we support employee career growth initiatives consistent with organizational objectives.
 We also provide third-party training programs and on-the-job training.

 We offer progressive compensation packages, comprised of a balance between fixed and variable remuneration programs and competitive pension, savings and benefits programs.

-We encourage our employees to share their experience and expertise by getting involved with non-profit organizations of their choice, for instance by being active members of such organizations’ board of directors.
+As outlined in our Employee Giving Program, we encourage our employees to share their experience and expertise by getting involved with non-profit organizations of their choice, for instance by being active members of such organizations’ board of directors.

 Highlights from our Group Companies

 Great-West Lifeco is committed to enhancing the employee experience and continues to measure and monitor employee engagement across the company.

 IGM Financial also has a strong culture of engagement and regularly seeks employees’ and advisors’ opinions to understand what matters to them, how the companies are doing, and how to continuously improve.
 In addition, individual performance reviews, regular employee forums and other opportunities to engage with employees also help IGM Financial to understand if each operating company is achieving its goal to attract and retain top talent.

 Each of IGM Financial’s operating companies has a strong focus on engagement and, through the confidential Gallup employee engagement survey, regularly seeks employees’ opinions to understand what matters to them, how the companies are doing and how they can improve.
 Leaders review Gallup results with their work teams, and then work individually and as a group on action plans for improvement.
 This ongoing cycle contributes to team discussion, accountability and action, and enables the employees to contribute to their own development and to the success of the group.
 It is worth noting that in 2018, Mackenzie Investments exceeded its target in Gallup’s employee engagement survey, reaching the 85th percentile for the industry.